We understand that starting college can be exciting, yet challenging.

-The staff in Student Academic Success Programs (SASP) is here to support you by providing resources and guidance to help you succeed socially and academically at Oberlin College.
+The staff in the Center for Student Success is here to support you by providing resources and guidance to help you succeed socially and academically at Oberlin College.
 We are so excited that you have been accepted.
 We hope that your journey to Oberlin has started on a positive note and will set the tone for a rewarding student experience.

 The following information offers resources that are available to first-generation, high financial need college students.

 To help ensure that first-generation and high financial need students are connected and supported, we pair them with a peer mentor.
 These mentors are here to help new students navigate the college process, get connected with resources, identify and solve problems, and ultimately assist in making their transition to college life as smooth as possible.